SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/user-hierarchies.html.md

 User hierarchies are created by assigning an "owner" to a user.
 The "owner" can manage the user.
 The user can have at most the same permissions as the owner.

-To assign an owner to a user, select the user in the "Users" page.
-In the "Owner" field, select a user from the dropdown list and click **Done** to confirm.
+To assign an owner to a user, select the user in the **Users** page.
+In the **Owner** field, select a user from the dropdown list and click **Done** to confirm.

 ![Select owner](/guides/images/users-guide/chooseowner.png)

 >**Info:** When creating a new user, the owner is automatically set to the user who is logged in.
 The owner can be changed later.
-Only users with "USER ADMIN" permission can assign an owner to a user.
+Only users with USER ADMIN permission can assign an owner to a user.

 > If you want an owner to manage only their sub-users, make sure that the owner does not have a global role with user management permissions for all users.